zhued/zhued.github.io/about/index.md

   <!-- creditink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/ -->
 ---

 My name is **Edward** and I love new, upcoming technology.
-I'm currently studying **Computer Science** at the **University of Colorado, Boulder** with a focus on Systems level (low-level) programming, but I enjoy learning about all forms of software!
+I'm currently studying **Computer Science** at the **University of Colorado, Boulder**.
+I enjoy developing and learning about all forms of software, from lower level System/Firmware code to higher level full stack web application development!

 ## Quick Facts: